Table of Contents

 89% of workers at companies that support well-being initiatives are more likely to recommend their company as a good place to work-American Psychological Association

-We should let them know at the start that they can reach out if there are any difficulties, or things that they are unsure of or need a little help with.
+We should let them know at the start that they can reach out if there are any difficulties or things they are unsure of or need a little help with.
 This also contributes to creating a safe environment, one where they know that if they start to have issues, not only will they not be blamed or criticized but one where they can get some help.

 6. Give Them Good Feedback